iterait/emloop/docs/tutorial.rst

 .. caution::
    For each of input/output variables listed in the configuration, there has to exist a computational graph node with the corresponding name.
-   **cxflow-tensorflow** is not able to find the nodes if they are not properly named.
+   **emloop-tensorflow** is not able to find the nodes if they are not properly named.

 The ``_create_model`` method can accept arbitrary arguments - in our case, we allow to configure the number of hidden units.
 We will describe the configuration file from which the parameters are taken in the next section.

-You can find detailed descriptions of cxflow models in the :doc:`advanced section <advanced/model>`.
+You can find detailed descriptions of emloop models in the :doc:`advanced section <advanced/model>`.

 Configuration
 *************